tek's favorite actors & actresses

 She was awesome in Veronica Mars, really good in pretty much everything else I've seen, including Reefer Madness; and Heroes; and Fanboys; and When In Rome; and Forgetting Sarah Marshall; and Mary Poppins Quits (on Funny or Die); and The Good Place; and a small role in Safety Not Guaranteed.
 She appeared as herself in The Maya Rudolph Show and It's Your 50th Christmas, Charlie Brown.
 And I enjoyed her voice work as Cora in Astro Boy and Anna in Frozen.

-Of course there were the Evil Dead movies, but most importantly, in my book, was The Adventures of Brisco County, Jr. Also there were a few eps of Hercules and Xena.
-And of course Jack of All Trades.
-And My Name is Bruce was fun.
-Bubba Ho-tep was okay.
-And an ep of 1600 Penn.
-And an ep of Psych.
-Minor roles in Sam Raimi's Spider-Man movies.
-A minor role in The Majestic.
+I know him from the Evil Dead movies; and The Adventures of Brisco County, Jr.; and a few eps of Hercules and Xena; and Escape from L.A.; and Jack of All Trades; and My Name is Bruce; and Bubba Ho-tep; and an ep of 1600 Penn; and an ep of Psych; and minor roles in Sam Raimi's Spider-Man movies; and a minor role in The Majestic.
 Oh, there's some Old Spice ads.
 Also some voice work.
 He's always terribly funny, always nice to see him in anything...